honzajavorek/posse/README.md

 - Opens LinkedIn's article editor at `https://www.linkedin.com/article/new/`, pre-fills the title input, and inserts the article body HTML (including images)
 - Converts blog admonitions (`role="alert"` or `role="status"`) into LinkedIn-friendly blockquotes during paste
 - Flattens figure captions by stripping links so photographer credits remain visible in LinkedIn
+- Detects the blog’s cover image (matching `og:image`), uploads it to LinkedIn’s cover slot, and removes it from the pasted body
 - Lightweight, runs locally without any external dependencies

 ## Project Structure